kdaily/aws-cli/proposals/pr-contrib-guide.md

 As part of the contribution guide, we will provide more specific guidance on how to upvote a feature so we can more accurately estimate user impact.

-### Q. What is out of scope for changes that we would accept implementations from the community?
+### Q. What is automated review, and what is human review?

+Initially, most of the  will be human review besides code linting and testing.
+Automation will be implemented for issue labeling, state transitions, and template checks.
+We currently perform these types of processes for issues, and the proposed process is agnostic to how it's implemented.

+## Appendix
+### Changes that will not be made available for contribution

 There are parts of the codebase that are not suitable for community contributions.
 They may pose a security risk, be part of the code that is